knolleary/node-red-in-production-workshop/part1/README.md

 ## Introduction

-This section of the workshop gets you started with an existing Node-RED application that provides a simple To-Do list.
+This section of the workshop gets you started with an existing [Node-RED project](https://github.com/knolleary/node-red-todo-app) that provides a simple To-Do list.
 It is based on the [TodoMVC](http://todomvc.com/) and [Todo-Backend](https://www.todobackend.com/) projects.

-The Node-RED flows implement the backend REST API used by the Todo webapp and store the application data in a CouchDB database.
+The Node-RED flows implement the backend REST API used by the Todo web app and store the application data in a CouchDB database.

 Rather than build the application from scratch, an example Node-RED project is